-The guidance of the "Circumnavigation Committee" was primarily directed towards the scientific party but, as with all naval voyages, the Challenger's commanding officer was issued with sailing orders indicating where the vessel was to go, what tasks it should undertake and setting the rules under which the vessel should operate.
-Challenger's sailing orders were issued to the captain and to Professor Wyville Thomson both by the Navy Hydrographer, George Henry Richards, and by Robert Hall, Naval Secretary of the Admiralty.
+As with all Naval voyages, then and now, each vessel's commanding officer was issued with sailing orders indicating where the vessel was to go, what tasks it should undertake and setting the rules under which the vessel should operate.
+Challenger's sailing orders were issued to vessel's Captain and to Prof. Wyville Thomson both by the Navy Hydrographer, George Henry Richards, and by Robert Hall, Naval Secretary of the Admiralty.
 These instructions appear on pages 34 to 40 of Tizard et.al., (1885) and contain the following instruction to Nares.